Tax Optimization for Digital Nomads on the FIRE Path

 Markus, a German dev, moved his business to a Cyprus IBC (International Business Company).
 By becoming a tax resident under the "60-day rule" in Cyprus, he benefited from a non-domiciled status.
 This exempted his global dividend income from the Special Defense Contribution.
 He paid a flat 12.5% corporate tax and 0% on dividends.
 Result: He increased his annual investment capital by €65,000 compared to his previous life in Berlin.

-Residency and Structure Checklist
+Residency Checklist

 Strategy Element Primary Benefit Best Tools/Services